iankurmalik/RestClient/README.md

 For C#:

-RestSharp is there which provides a good interfacing with API.
+RestSharp is there which provides a good interfacing with API.y.

+Lastly, the weather API are not really REST compliant.
+It only provided the access for limited resource with historical data only.

+Hence, you may see a lot of if else which could have been avoided if APIs were  built well and provided the data in accordance.

+I understand these are open source API, so no complaints :)

+Cheers!